trevorlinton/webkit.js/README.md

 * Integrate libpng.js (rather than depending on browser pass through decoding to a buffer)
 * Integrate libjpeg-turbo.js/libjpeg.js (rather than depending on browser pass through decoding to a buffer)
 * Integrate zlib (rather than depending on browser pass through decoding to a buffer)
-* A tool to automatically demangle and rebuild C++ classes in JavaScript from the mangled symbols produced by C++ compilers.
-This would be very helpful.
+* Use embind/cppfilter.js to automatically generate all the WebCore C++ interfaces (derived from WebCore.exp) directly into javascript, then simply reuse existing webcore demos/examples.

 License
 ----